missilen/webwork/README.txt

 Rebuilding the plugin
 ---------------------

-cd WSMPL
+cd webwork-sample
 rm -rf target
-mvn -o package
+atlas-package

-and deploy the file target/webwork-sample.4.0.jar as usual.
+and deploy the file target/webwork-sample-5.2.jar as usual.
 If you change a jsp file, don't forget to deploy that too.
-The -o option for mvn is for offline mode and is slightly faster once you have all the necessary jar files downloaded.
+The -o option for atlas-package is for Maven's offline mode and is slightly faster once you have all the necessary jar files downloaded.

 Introduction